erf/vid/README.md

 # vid

-A minimal vi-like text editor for the terminal written in Dart 😎
+A minimal vi-like text editor for the terminal written in Dart 🧑‍💻

-> Note: for fun and learning; not meant to replace your current editor ;)
+> Note: made for myself for fun and learning

 ## Features 📋

 - a minimal vi-like text editor for the terminal ⚡️
-- correct rendering and editing of emojis and EastAsianWide ❤️‍🔥
+- correct rendering and editing of emojis and EastAsianWide 🍜
 - made for modern terminals that supports [mode 2027](https://github.com/contour-terminal/terminal-unicode-core) (e.g. [Ghostty](https://github.com/mitchellh/ghostty/), [WezTerm](https://github.com/wez/wezterm)) 🧠
 - written in pragmatic Dart using the [characters](https://pub.dev/packages/characters) package ✨
-- unlimited (ish) undo / redo ↩️
+- undo and redo ↩️
+- word wrap and no wrap mode 🎁

 ## Non-goals ❌